I am Error

 "I am Error" is a quote from the 1987 video game Zelda II: The Adventure of Link.
 The quote is spoken by a villager, apparently named Error, in the town of Ruto.
 In the original Japanese version of the game, the line is (オレノナハ エラー ダ…, Ore no na wa Erā da…), which translates to "My name is Error…".

 The unlikely character name is widely believed to have been a programmer's in-joke, since the game also features a similar looking character named (バグ, Bagu), meaning software bug.
-In computing, a bug is a flaw in the programming code that might lead to an error, with Error and Bug forming a comical, in-universe parallel.
-In the English version, the name Erā was translated, but the name Bagu was not, with many gamers therefore missing the joke and erroneously believing the "I am Error" phrase to be a mistranslation, a misspelling, or an actual error message.
+In computing, a bug is a flaw in the programming code that might lead to an error.
+Error and Bug are thus assumed to form a comical, in-universe parallel.
+In the English version, the name Erā was translated, but the name Bagu was not.
+Many gamers therefore missed the joke and variously believed the "I am Error" phrase to be a mistranslation, a misspelling, or an actual error message.

 The phrase has since become part of the NES folklore and became an early Internet meme around 2000.
-It has been referenced in a number of games, including Super Paper Mario, The Binding of Isaac, Guacamelee! and Pony Island.
+It has been referenced in a number of games, including Super Paper Mario, The Binding of Isaac, Guacamelee!, Pony Island, and Terraria.